 The fatty acids which constitute the composition of Neem oil are at the heart of its success.

 Omega-3, omega-6 and omega-9 help to regulate blood pressure, reduce the risk of cardiovascular diseases and help the body fight cancer and degenerative diseases like Alzheimer’s.

 Palmitic acid is thought to help regulate insulin levels and is used in the treatment of schizophrenia.

 Stearic acid is used in all sorts of things from soap to playing cards and even fireworks.

 Palmitoleic acid may help to fight obesity, and is possibly partially responsible for body odour (well, seven out of eight isn’t bad).

-For the Gardeners amongst us, Neem oil’s most attractive application is as a biopesticide.
-Where Neem oil differs from most conventional pesticides is that it acts on an insect’s hormonal system as opposed to its nervous or digestive system.
+For the gardeners among us, neem oil’s most attractive application is as a biopesticide.
+Where neem oil differs from most conventional pesticides is that it acts on an insect’s hormonal system as opposed to its nervous or digestive system.
 The most notable advantage to this is that it doesn’t lead to the development of resistance in the future.

 “As if yacking its guts up wasn’t enough, its ability to swallow is also blocked.
 It won’t be going back for seconds any time soon.”